AleksiNummelin/pika_ergom/README.md

-### --- pika-ERGOM --- ###
+# ~~~~~~~~~~~~~~~~ pika-ERGOM ~~~~~~~~~~~~~~~ #

+# --- What is in this repository? --- #

 This repository contains a modified version of the standalone Python-based application of the Ecological ReGional Ocean Model (ERGOM).
-The original Python code (and code templates) can be found at https://git.iow.de/ERGOM/Templates/src/branch/kpar-cdom/1d_python
+The original Python code (and code templates) can be found at https://git.iow.de/ERGOM/Templates/src/branch/kpar-cdom/1d_python.
+So far (10.07.2026) only the code itself has been edited at FMI, and thus the code templates are out of date and shouldn't be used.

-To run:
+Inside the _code_ directory there are two further sub-directories, _init_ and _physics_, providing initial biogeochemical conditions and physical forcing respectively.
+The textfiles contained within were obtained from Hagen Radtke at the Leibniz Institute for Baltic Sea Research (IOW), and were used for initial testing.
+Subsewuently, the initial conditions and forcing have been updated at FMI.

+# --- What is ERGOM --- #

+The Ecological ReGional Ocean Model (ERGOM, https://ergom.net/) was developed at IOW in order to model biogeochemical cycles in the Baltic Sea.
+It has most often been used online coupled to the Modular Ocean Model (MOM), but has also been coupled to various other hydrodynamic models

 **python code/run.py**